breadbread1984/ai-task-home-test/README.md

 #### temperature

-Logits are divided by user defined temperature.
+Logits are divided by user defined temperature **t**.
 The higher temperature, the closer the distribution is to the uniform distribution.
 In other words, higher temperature encourage the diversity of sampled token.

 #### top-k